gvwilson/sensibleadventures/shapers/shapers.md

 > This time her player rolls 11 and adds her bonus to get exactly 13.
 > Alouard has succeeded,
 > but the Director rules that one of her boots fell off while she was climbing.
-> The clatter it makes as it hits the floor attracts some unwanted attention...
+> The clatter as it hits the floor attracts some unwanted attention...

 The third situation is a **contest** in which one character is trying to out-do another.
 In this case,